 But, this was not the Congresswoman Brown most of the public saw or knew.
 Her relations with the press were fraught from the beginning.
-The Florida Times-Union’s leadership and editorial board were populated by right-wing politicians and Republican hacks.
-They were always on the prowl for any negative angle they could use against Brown.
+The Florida Times-Union’s leadership included an editorial page editor who made Brown a target.
+He was always on the prowl for any negative angle he could use against Brown.

 Occasionally the Times-Union would contract with reporters in D.C. to cover her.
 Even when these reporters tried to be fair, editors in Jacksonville would change their stories to reflect more negatively on Brown.
 She felt like she couldn’t trust the reporters and would label their coverage “racist.”

 Unfortunately, she made it too easy for those with an axe to grind.
 From the moment she was sworn into Congress, she was bogged down from scandals that pre-dated her campaign.

 Prior to her election she owned a travel office that was involved in questionable dealings.
 In the Florida Legislature, she helped fund a social services One-Stop facility in Jacksonville that was mired by financial irregularities.

 This year Brown was indicted on multiple counts for defrauding a not for profit organization.